bosborne/nyackcommunitygarden/files/index.md

 [Plot and Cluster List for 2016](/pdf/Plots & Clusters 3-31-16.pdf)

-Each year a garden committee creates a newsletter.
+Each year a garden committee creates newsletters.
 Here are newsletters from past years:

 - [Newsletter May 2016](/pdf/Newsletter_May_2016.pdf)
 - [Newsletter 2015](/pdf/Newsletter_2015.pdf)